Skip to main content

 (a) To be eligible for the CPC shared savings payment, the CPC entity has to meet the following:

-(i) The CPC entity will have at least sixty thousand member months in the performance period;
+(i) The CPC entity has at least sixty thousand member months in the performance period;

-(ii) The CPC entity can achieve savings on its total cost of care during the performance period compared to its own baseline total cost of care performance, or by performing in the top decile of all CPC entities based on total cost of care performance.
+(ii) The CPC entity achieves savings on its total cost of care during the performance period compared to its own baseline total cost of care performance by performing in the top decile of all CPC entities based on total cost of care performance.
 The total cost of care for a CPC entity is calculated by summing all claims for a given patient, plus any PMPM payment that the CPC entity has received through the CPC program, minus the following exclusions and taking into account the overall risk status of the population.
+Baseline total cost of care calculations may be adjusted mid-performance year as necessary to reflect factors such as population acuity shifts.
 The following categories of expenditures are excluded:

-(d) All expenditures for outliers within each risk band in the top and bottom one per cent; and
+(d) All expenditures for outliers within each risk band in the top and bottom one per cent.

 (e) All expenditures for individuals with more than ninety consecutive days in a long-term care facility.